Defence Forces of Georgia: Ground arms

 The structure of the Georgian Land Forces is based on brigade and battalion-sized military units.
-The main force consists of four infantry, two artillery, one air defence brigades and several independent battalions.
+The main force consists of four infantry, one special operations, two artillery, one air defence brigades and several independent battalions.
 Georgian brigades have a total manpower of 3,000 each excluding non-combat personnel.
 The overall strength of the land forces in 2013 was 37,825 (excluding active reserve), from which 21 were high-ranking officers, 6,166 officers and sergeants, 28,477 corporals and privates, 125 cadets and 388 civilians.
 Accordingly, to reach NATO structures and higher standards the brigades were downsized to optimal as well as the 5th brigade disbanded, also to increase the percentage of spending on arms acquirement, which was previously 2%, to 6% of the military budget.
 The goal is to reach at least 15% until 2020.
 The ground forces are equipped with a variety of weapons and vehicles.
 Special forces operate independently under MOD direction.

 The Georgian Land Force consists of following primary combat formations (incomplete):